 We test our goodwill at least annually for possible impairment.
 We complete our annual testing of goodwill as of the last day of the first month of our fourth fiscal quarter each year to determine whether there is impairment.
 In addition to our annual test, we regularly evaluate whether events and circumstances have occurred that may indicate a potential impairment of goodwill.
-As of April 3, 2015, we had \$15.4 million of goodwill, all of which relates to the Energy Solutions reporting segment and the acquisitions of Abacus and 360 Energy.
+As of July 3, 2015, we had \$16.9 million of goodwill, which primarily relates to the Energy Efficiency Services reporting segment and the acquisitions of Abacus and 360 Energy and also relates to the Public Finance Services reporting segment and the acquisition of Economists LLC.